How to look for records of... Evacuees

 How can I view the records covered in this guide?

-Local archives are the best place to start if you want to know about individuals who were evacuated.
-For example, they might have records from the schools that were evacuated or the schools that the evacuated children attended in their new homes.
+Local archives are the best places to find out about individuals who were evacuated.
+For example, they might have records from the schools that were evacuated or the schools that the evacuated children attended while in their new homes.

 Local authorities may have records relating to the arrangements for children being evacuated to their area.

 Search The National Archives’ bookshop to see whether any of the publications below may be available to buy.
 Alternatively, look in The National Archives’ library catalogue to see what is available to consult at Kew.

 R Samways, ‘We think you ought to go – the evacuation of London’s children’ (London Metropolitan Archives, 1995)

 Mike Brown, ‘A child’s war: growing up on the Home Front 1939–1945’ (Stroud, 2000)